harrisonlabollita/w2kplot/README.md

 ```bash
 	spaghetti --switch bands
 ```
-This will plot the E(k) vs the high-symmetry k-path detected from the case.bands.agr.
+This will plot the E(k) vs the high-symmetry k-path detected from the case.klist\_band.
 The user can provide this information as well.
+Spin-polarized cases work similarily just add ``--spin join or sep``, where ``join`` will plot spin channels on top of each other and ``sep`` will plot spin channels separately.

 For fatbands,

 ```bash
 	spaghetti --init --switch fatbands